lilTRX/knowledgebase/pages/Standford AI Lesson 1.md

 - ## Homework
 - ### Problem 1
 - a
-	- the value of 0 of
+	- the value of 0 of f(0) minimizes the